moeamadou753/speculator/README.md

 ## Follow-up steps

+### Initial set-up
+- Install either VSCode or Webstorm as an IDE
+- Use a similar linter!
+(I recommend prettier and ESLint)
+- Install GitKraken or SourceTree so that using git doesn't make you want to off yourself

+### Discuss app architecture!

+### To-do stack
+- Create a to-do stack :P (Maybe link a Notion kanban board or create a JIRA board?)

 ## Tech Stack
 - Mongo / Express / Node for backend
 - Google Cloud Platform for Machine Learning